nushell/nufmt/README.md

 ### Options

-- `--check` if you just want to check files without formatting them.
+- `--dry-run` if you just want to check files without formatting them.
 It cannot be combined with stdin.
 - `-s` or `--stdin` formats from `stdin`, returns to `stdout` as a String.
 It cannot be used combined with `files`.
 - `-c` or `--config` pass the config file path.
   Sample: